Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 10. White SD, Rosychuk RAW, Reinke SI, et al. Tetracycline and niacinamide for treatment of autoimmune skin disease in 31 dogs.
 J Am Vet Med Assoc 1992; 200:1497-1500.

-11. Nguyen, Vu Thuong, et al. Pemphigus Vulgaris Acantholysis Ameliorated by Cho-linergic Agonists" Archives of Dermatology 140.3 (2004): 327-34.
+11. Nguyen, Vu Thuong, et al. Pemphigus Vulgaris Acantholysis Ameliorated by Cholinergic Agonists" Archives of Dermatology 140.3 (2004): 327-34.

 12. Chaffins ML, Collison D, Fivenson DP.
 Treatment of pemphigus and linear IgA dermatosis with nicotinamide and tetracycline: a review of 13 cases.
 J Am Acad Dermatol.
 1993;28:998-1000.

 In some cases, pemphigus affects the gum tissue.
-Because it is an autoimmune disease, it is characterized by the presence of autoantibodies: antibodies produced by the immune system that act against healthy body tissues.
+Because it is an autoimmune disease, it is characterized by the presence of autoantibodies: antibodies produced by the immune system but that act against healthy body tissue.
 Simply put, white blood cells begin to kill the body.
 Accordingly, the severity of the course may depend on many factors.

 Read also: Cholangitis - inflammation of the bile ducts in cats